“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 The rational thinking, information, and strategies explained in these guides can be tailored to almost any situation.
 The good news is that you do not have to use every method in every situation.
 That would be like bringing an entire hardware store to tighten one screw, which is very human but not especially efficient.

 With practice, you will learn to select only the rational-thinking tools and accuracy checks needed for the complexity of the situation or problem you are facing.
-Knowing these tools can put your analysis, decision-making, and problem-solving significantly ahead of most people who are still trying to solve twenty-first-century problems with inherited guesses, emotional reactions, old slogans, and whatever their phone screamed at them before breakfast.
+Knowing these tools can put your analysis, decision-making, and problem-solving significantly ahead of people who are still trying to solve twenty-first-century problems with inherited guesses, emotional reactions, old slogans, and whatever their phone screamed at them before breakfast.

 Being smart is a potential.
 It is not the same thing as being well-trained in analytical thought and accurate problem-solving.
 A powerful engine still needs steering, brakes, fuel, maintenance, a map, and some basic agreement with the road.